vvnnif/forklang/_grammar/phonetics.md

 [todo]This part's for you Finn.[/todo]

 # Script
-Saia is usually written from top to bottom, left to right.
+Lhamisài is usually written from top to bottom, left to right.
 For better in-lining in English text however, we will write the text left to right, top to bottom, each line rotated 90°.
 The characters (that we will soon introduce) are simple geometric shapes, connected together.
 They are a bit reminiscent of medieval and Renaissant alchemical writing.
 Words are always surrounded by <conlang-saia></conlang-saia> and <conlang-saia></conlang-saia>, and separated by spaces.

 > Example
 > We will write for instance =[aa roàn aaroàn]= horizontally instead of what it properly should be, <vertical-text>=[aa roàn aaroàn]=</vertical-text>